-- When mounting the antenna, place it on sheet metal at the highest possible metallic packaging location - The antenna base design/mounting requires a specific hole shape to ensure anti-rotation and orientation (figure E234717).
-The roof and the position on the roof shown in figure E234717 are exemplary only - The antenna requires a minimum of 150mm radius uninterrupted metallic ground surface area surrounding the mounting hole - The antenna must be at least 250mm from any other antenna located on the vehicle roof and from any metallic structures above the ground plane (if present) - The antenna must not sit at an angle greater than 12° to the horizontal - The antenna is attached to the vehicle with a driven fastener from the bottom side of the metallic ground plane.
-The fastener will be a captured component on the antenna base - The antenna pigtail cabling needs to utilise RG174 type cables for each functional band with USCAR FAKRA-type SMB connectors, unless stated otherwise by the customer - A body side cable is required to use 1.5DS-QFB cable for GNSS or RG-58LL cable for cellular - The cable length between the Audio Head Unit and the antenna should not exceed 6m to meet required system RF performance - A full range of reception tests will need to be conducted by the Vehicle Converter to ensure system performance
+- Provide a minimum clearance of 50mm from all electronic (powered) devices and any wiring harness - When mounting the antenna, place it on sheet metal at the highest possible metallic packaging location - The antenna base design/mounting requires a specific hole shape to ensure anti-rotation and orientation (figure E234717).
+The roof and the position on the roof shown in figure E234717 are exemplary only - The antenna requires a minimum of 150mm radius uninterrupted metallic ground surface area surrounding the mounting hole - The antenna is attached to the vehicle with a driven fastener from the bottom side of the metallic ground plane.
+The fastener will be a captured component on the antenna base - The antenna pigtail cabling needs to utilise RG174 type cables for each functional band with USCAR FAKRA-type SMB connectors, unless stated otherwise by the customer

+- A body side cable is required to use 1.5DS-QFB cable for GNSS or RG-58LL cable for cellular - The cable length between the Audio Head Unit and the antenna should not exceed 6m to meet required system RF performance - A full range of reception tests will need to be conducted by the Vehicle Convertor to ensure system performance